octimot/StoryToolkitAI/README.md

 ### Render Markers to Stills
 This will render to TIFF and JPEG the first frame of the markers of a certain color.
 Works only on markers from the opened timeline.
+The first time you use this function, it should also add a Still_TIFF render preset in Resolve.
+This is necessary to render the stills in TIFF format, which then should get converted to JPEG if you have FFMPEG on your machine.

 ### Render Markers to Clips
-This will render to H.264 the entire duration of the markers of a certain color.
-Same as above, it only works for markers from the opened timeline.
+This will render to H.264 the entire duration of the markers of a certain color from your currently opened Resolve timeline.

 ## Transcription Window Shortcuts: